Hawkie/SpaceCommand/README.md

 ### To host on a server
 <p>
-It's harder than I thought to host locally.
-A good article explaining the issues is here: https://medium.freecodecamp.org/how-to-set-up-a-typescript-project-67b427114884 It does not currently work with node or parcel because of requirejs and amd module setup.
+A good article explaining the issues is here: https://medium.freecodecamp.org/how-to-set-up-a-typescript-project-67b427114884 Will add node start and used http-server soon.
-(will fix this soon by hosting the canvas element inside a react component) So to host, it is made easily possible with Visual Studio Code and the Live Server extension.
+(will try hosting the canvas element inside a react component soon) To host, it is made easily possible with Visual Studio Code and the Live Server extension.
 1) Open Visual Studio Code.
 2) Download the Live Server extension in Visual Studio Code extensions
 3) Click "Go Live" icon to start up a web service connected to your source code via a web socket.
 It will open up a browser window. (use Chrome and navigate to the localhost service and portnumber)